 How Much Compensation For Doctor Malpractice?

-The amount of money you can receive as compensation or settlement payout for medical malpractice depends on certain factors which are peculiar with each case.
+Your settlement payout for medical malpractice depends on certain factors which are peculiar with each case.
 The payout value is not fixed.

 - Type and site of injury